awsdocs/amazon-opensearch-service-developer-guide/doc_source/vpc.md

 The enhanced security of a VPC can make connecting to your domain and running basic tests a challenge\.
 If you already have an OpenSearch Service VPC domain and would rather not create a VPN server, try the following process:

-1. For your domain's access policy, choose **Allow open access to the domain**\.
+1. For your domain's access policy, choose **Only use fine\-grained access control**\.
 You can always update this setting after you finish testing\.

 1. Create an Amazon Linux Amazon EC2 instance in the same VPC, subnet, and security group as your OpenSearch Service domain\.